capitual/react-native-capface/README.md

 ### `CapfaceSdk.Params`

-Here must be passed to initialize the FaceTec SDK!
-Case the parameters isn't provided the FaceTec SDK goes to be not initialized.
+Here must be passed to initialize the Capface SDK!
+Case the parameters isn't provided the Capface SDK goes to be not initialized.

 | `CapfaceSdk.Params` | type     | Required |
 | ------------------- | -------- | -------- |